-The north, central area of Lakewood around Custer Road and Bridgeport Way appears to not meet the 10-minute walkshed measurement, see Figure 3-To address this potential gap in 15. service, in the future the City could consider doing any number of the following:
+The north, central area of Lakewood around Custer Road and Bridgeport Way appears to not meet the 10-minute walkshed measurement, see Figure 3-15.
+To address this potential gap in service, in the future the City could consider doing any number of the following:

-- 1) Acquire additional land for a park or facility with open space in this area.
-The star in Figure 3-16 denotes a general area where the City many want to consider a future park to reduce gaps in the walkshed LOS. - 2) Partner Clover Park with - 3) Partner with CPSD to open Dower Elementary School as a neighborhood park during non-school hours, similar to Lake Louise Elementary School. - 4) Partner with some other private or public entities to provide a park or open space facility.
+- Acquire additional land for a park or facility with open space in this area.
+The star in Figure 3-16 denotes a general area where the City many want to consider a future park to reduce gaps in the walkshed LOS. - Partner with Clover Park Technical College to make Flett Creek more accessible year round for general public use. - 3) Partner with CPSD to open Dower Elementary School as a neighborhood park during non-school hours, similar to Lake Louise Elementary School. - 4) Partner with some other private or public entities to provide a park or open space facility.